stackup-wallet/accessctl/README.md

 TBD
 ```

+## Configuration logic

+On install, the `IAMValidator` does the following steps:

+1. Adds the root signer passed in via call data.
+It assigns the `signerId` of `0`.
+2. Adds an admin policy (i.e. a blank `Policy` with `mode` set to `MODE_ADMIN`).
+It assigns the `policyId` of `0`.
+3. Attaches the admin policy to the root signer.
+It assigns the association a `roleId` of `0`.

+These steps are idempotent and will cause a revert if `onInstall` is called again on an initialized account.

+On uninstall, the `IAMValidator` will effectively wipe all existing signers and policies from the account's state.
+It will also reset `signerId` and `policyId` back to `0`.

 # Contributing

 This project requires [Foundry](https://book.getfoundry.sh/) and builds on top of [ModuleKit](https://docs.rhinestone.wtf/modulekit).
 If you're developing with VSCode, we also recommend using the [Solidity extension by Nomic Foundation](https://github.com/NomicFoundation/hardhat-vscode).